rslassman/Interactive-Lab-Hub/Lab 5/README.md

 ![lab5 2_picture5](https://user-images.githubusercontent.com/45234433/141054841-c1ef9a8d-2bf6-457a-8b40-deeecd40e10f.jpg)

-The video first shows the single car being detected so the only remaining space is A1.
-The video then shows the new car being detected in the entryway followed by the ping to the car's cell phone.
-The user opens the message to get a welcome note and a recommendation for parking.
-They then move into the spot and the camera now detects two cars in the garage.
+The video first shows the single car being detected in the lot in space A2.
+Then a new car is detected in the entrance to the garage.
+Then the user recieves a ping.
+The user opens the message to get a welcome note and a recommendation for an open parking space.
+The user then moves into the spot and the camera now detects two cars in the garage.

 Video: https://youtu.be/8Pl2QAPxlvs